grantnorwood/expedia-e2e/exercise-2/README.md

 ### Init the exercise

+1. Open a new tab where we'll run test commands
-1. Change to the correct directory
+2. Change to the correct directory

 ```bash
 cd exercise-2